 In June 2009 photographer Matt Hage and I skied from the summit of 9,020-foot Mount Chamberlin in the Arctic National Wildlife Refuge.
-According to the most recent maps, Chamberlin is the highest summit in Brooks Range.
+Chamberlin is the highest summit in Brooks Range according to the most recent maps.

-Big thanks to the folks at Osprey Packs for making incredible gear.
+To the folks at Osprey Packs for making incredible gear.
 We used Variant 52 for the best combination of heavy load hauling and light summit packs.
 For travel we used Transporter 95—only 2 pounds 5 ounces.
 Keep up the great work!